283 fish added to Scheels’ 16,000-gallon saltwater aquarium, more to come ahead of July opening

 WICHITA, Kan.
 (KSNW) — On Wednesday, 283 fish got to explore their new home inside Scheels’ 16,000-gallon saltwater aquarium.

-“Next week, we will release another 300 fish,” Wichita Scheels Assitant Store Leader Paul Reese said.
+“Next week, we will release another 300 fish,” Paul Reese, Wichita Scheels assistant store leader, said.

 There will be more than 600 different species of tropical fish coming from across the world.